dsiu13/ecppt_study_guide/windows_priv_escalation.md

 - Process/Threads can have their access tokens duplicated.
 - Impersonation Tokens can be duplicated into Primary Access Tokens this way.
 - Injection into a process can cause a token duplication, which can be used to spawn a separate process with the same privilege level as the original.

+# Named Pipes
+- A process can create a named pipe, and other processes can open the named pipe to read or write from/to it.
+- The process that created the named pipe can impersonate the security context of a process to the connected named pipe.

+# Named Pipe impersonation
+- Creates Named pipe controlled by Meterpreter.
+- Creates a service with system privilege, which interacts with the named pipe.
+- Meterpreter impersonates the connected process to get the impersonation access token.
+- Impersonated Access Token is assigned to all meterpreter threads, which grants them system level privileges.

+# getsystem
+- Useful files: elevate.c, namedpipe.c, and tokendup.